adarshraj99/ML-DL.md/processes & keywords.md

 * Can process larger volumes of data but cannot be trusted.

 ### Semi- supervised learning:
-Can be used for both labled and unlabled data for training.
-Most useful when we need only few suoervised data training and later data can be easily predicted eg: medical x-ray examination model.
+* Can be used for both labled and unlabled data for training.
+* Most useful when we need only few supervised data training and later data can be easily predicted eg: medical x-ray examination model.

 ### Training steps :
 Training starts with input number to a untrained model and after a wrong output.
 The model should get error response as penalty.
 Here, Penalty is output of a cost function which returns expected data.
 Mathamatically: